16 Sep 2022

 You may have heard the term ‘NGO’ and wondered what it stands for and what it might entail.
 An NGO is a non-governmental organization.
 NGOs are non-profit and can have varying structures on a local, national, or even international scale.
 If you are passionate about social issues and have charitable goals in mind, setting up an NGO will enable you to transform your passion and charitable goals into tangible outcomes.
 Passion can only take you so far, however.
 Anyone can start and run an NGO but not everyone can make their NGO successful – success requires determination, passion, hard work, and of course, full compliance with legal requirements.

-In this guide, we will break down what NGO stands for, the work and role of NGOs, and give some legal guidance on how to start an NGO.
+In this guide, we will break down what NGOs stand for, the work and role of NGOs, and give some legal guidance on how to start an NGO.

 The full form of the acronym NGO is Non-Governmental Organisation.
 More specifically, NGOs are citizen-based and non-profitmaking organisations that are independent of any governmental influence; as such, they are categorized as the third sector in society.
 There has yet to be an established or universal definition of an NGO although the term was mentioned in Article 71 of the United Nations Charter.

-NGOs roles range from providing services for target groups, advocating for certain social issues, and raising public involvement and awareness towards those issues.
+NGOs roles range from providing services for target groups, advocating for certain social issues, and raising public involvement and awareness of those issues.
 Each NGO advocates for a different issue and has its focus area.
 Common focus areas include gender rights, LGBTQ+ issues, racial rights, environmental issues, the list goes on.
+Ultimately, however, the main goal of an NGO is simply to better and uplift the welfare of society.

 There are many NGOs consistently working to reach their goal around the globe right now.
 Their size varies depending on factors such as the communities they are serving, the amount of funding they receive, and geographic reach.
 There are approximately 10 million NGOs worldwide, 1.5 million NGOs operating in the United States, and over 2 million operating in India.
 Here are some notable NGOs: